Naga0848/Dockerfiles/README.md

     CMD Instruction

+    CMD executes at the time of container creation i.e at the time of docker run. there should be only one CMD instruction inside Dockerfile

     Here we are using the run image which is already existing in my dockerhub (so base image is FROM nagashankar1992332/run.v1:latest)

     docker build -t cmd:v1 . >>> command to build an image